 “Well, thank you.
 I’m glad you stayed.”

 We ended up talking for hours.
-We laughed about my untimely decent at the base of the mountain, we talked about our families, our homes, and even our love lives.
-We talked about everything.
-As it turns out, she did live in the United States, just one state away from me.
-She was there working in Assabu to treat the locals that could not venture to nearby hospitals.
-She actually left medical school to pursue this instead.
+We laughed about my awkward decent at the base of the mountain, we talked about our families, our homes, and even our love lives.
+We talked about everything we could possibly think of.
+As it turns out, she lived in the United States, just one state away from me.
+She was in Assabu to treat the locals who couldn’t venture to nearby hospitals.
+She actually left medical school to pursue this line of work instead.
 Her kindness astounded me.
 There I was trying to conquer a mountain for my own personal benefit while she was there to actually make a difference and help others.
 I was a fool in her shadow, but she still fell for me, just as I did for her.